teamzuzu/simpleipam/README.md

 -p 888:888 \
 -d ghcr.io/teamzuzu/simpleipam:master
 ```

-then goto yourdockerip:888 to access the interface
+in the logs you should see eg ```importing demo.sql to ipam.db``` then goto http://localhost:888 to access the interface

 ### Run with your own index page / documentation links